atimpone/aws-foundation-journey/1-dev-environments/2-8-manage-aws-environment.md

 ## Next Steps

-Return to the [main documentation](../README.md) to review the other guides including Establishing Fast Follow-on Capabilities and Establishing Initial Test and Production Environments.
+Review the other guides including Establishing Fast Follow-on Capabilities and Establishing Initial Test and Production Environments in the [main documentation](../README.md)